Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/12-Reactive-ProgrammingPt.2/Lesson12.md

 These are useful for testing purposes, and sometimes also for combining with other Observables or as parameters to operators that expect other Observables as parameters.

+Operators like `just`, `error`, `empty` or `never` might sometimes be enough to create an Observable you need, and they don’t require that you write a lot of boilerplate code.

 2. `generate`  &mdash; Creates an Observable sequence that generates values for as long as the provided condition evaluates to true.

 3. `repeatElement`  &mdash; Creates an Observable sequence that emits the given element indefinitely.